devodo/DivertR/docs/quickstart/redirects.md

 IFoo fooTwo = fooRedirect.Proxy(); // Create another proxy
 ```

 > A single Redirect can create any number of proxies.
+{: .note }

 ## Proxy Root